jgutman/mvesc/README.md

 *Installation*

-To install pycairo, download the distribution from [https://cairographics.org/pycairo/](https://cairographics.org/pycairo/) or clone from github directly with `git clone git://git.cairographics.org/git/pycairo`.
-Install using `cd pycairo` and `python setup.py install`.
-Test import using `python -c "import cairo"`.
+To install pycairo, download the distribution from [https://cairographics.org/pycairo/](https://cairographics.org/pycairo/) or and install using `cd pycairo; python setup.py install`.
+Or, install using `pip` as `pip install git+http://git.cairographics.org/git/pycairo` Test import using `python -c "import cairo"`.
 Install all other dependencies using `pip install -r requirements.txt`.

-Tested in python 3.4.3

 *ETL*